rosmontisu/AnimeHead---Clone/README.md

 The dataset contains a total of 8037 images, split into training, validation, and testing sets.
 The images were collected from various sources and include a variety of anime and art styles, including manga.

-The annotations were created using the YOLO format, with each annotation file containing the bounding box coordinates and label for each object in the corresponding image.
-Dataset has only one class named "head".
+The annotations were created using the COCO format, with each annotation file containing the bounding box coordinates and label for each object in the corresponding image.
+The dataset has only one class named "head".

-## Usage

-To use this dataset for object detection tasks, you can download the dataset files and annotations and use them to train your own object detection model.
-The annotation files are provided in the YOLO format, which can be used with popular object detection frameworks such as YOLOv5 and YOLOv8.